-This expression means that money is not a resource that is not easily acquired and should not be spent in a careless manner.
+Money doesn’t grow on trees is a common expression that means money is a limited resource and is not easily acquired, so it shouldn’t be spent in a careless manner.

-As is the case with many phrases, the exact person who came up with it is not known.
-However, the phrase doesn’t look to be that old.
+Anyway, how old is this expression?
+Compared to other phrases, this one doesn’t look that old.
 The earliest I’ve seen it in print is near the end of the 19th century.
-For example, it’s in the Statesville Landmark newspaper from 1891:
+For example, it appears in the Statesville Landmark newspaper from 1891:

 “Money doesn’t grow on trees here yet.”

-- We’ve been eating at restaurants a lot lately and this has taken a toll on our wallets.
-Money doesn’t grow on trees, so we’re gonna have to cut back on eating out and do more home cooking instead.
+- We’ve been eating out several times a week and this has taken a toll on our wallets.
+As the saying goes, money doesn’t grow on trees, so we’re gonna have to start eating at home more often.

 - Having a brand new TV would be nice, but it’s way too expensive; I’m not made of money.